Case: Gordon v. Executive Office of the President

 The plaintiffs challenged their removals as procedurally deficient and politically motivated.
 Each received a one-page termination memo citing only the President’s Article II authority, without factual justification or adherence to civil service protections.
 One plaintiff, a federal prosecutor, was removed just days after securing a major criminal indictment and shortly after receiving the highest possible performance rating.
 Another, a public affairs official, had managed communications on January 6th prosecutions.
 The third, a veteran and senior ethics official in the DOJ’s Justice Management Division, was terminated without the notice or procedures required under law for Senior Executive Service employees.

 The complaint asserted six causes of action, including violations of the APA, ultra vires agency action, and due process deprivations of protected property and liberty interests related to loss of employment and associated reputational harm.
 Plaintiffs argued that the government’s dismantling of the Merit Systems Protection Board rendered administrative remedies unavailable or futile, entitling them to direct judicial review without administrative exhaustion.
 They sought declaratory and injunctive relief, reinstatement, backpay, attorney’s fees, and a name-clearing hearing.
-The case was assigned to Judge Jia M. Cobb and is ongoing as of August 2025.
+The case was assigned to Judge Jia M. Cobb, and is ongoing as of October 2025.

 Summary Authors